 Did you know that all high-speed zip lines are required to have an emergency arrest device?

-In the US the ACCT, the Association of Challenge Course Technology, mandates that all zip lines have a backup braking system.
+Worldwide norms and associations, mandate that all zip lines have a backup braking system.
 Here’s the details to help you get in compliance with your zip line’s emergency arrest device.

 What is an emergency arrest device?